MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_btrees.md

 ##### importance

-a logical value specifying if the importance of predictors should be assessed.
+a bool value specifying if the importance of predictors should be assessed.